TaimourShmait/restaurant-db-simulation-website-php/README.md

 # SQL Grill Restaurant Simulation System (PHP/MySQL)

+⚠️ IMPORTANT NOTICE

+This project deliberately lacks responsive design and mobile optimization.
+It is intended to be used on desktop screens only and focuses on database design, SQL logic, and backend flow rather than UI responsiveness or production-grade security.
+Some pages (notably the SQL query sandbox) intentionally allow unsafe input for academic demonstration purposes.

 PHP/MySQL restaurant simulation and order management system inspired by fast-food POS workflows.
 Features a fully normalized relational database, cashier-based order simulation, live order building, menu rendering, reports and SQL query sandbox pages, and admin-style interfaces.
 Built with pure PHP (no frameworks), raw SQL, and minimal frontend styling.
 Demonstrates database design, relational integrity, reporting, and practical POS-style UI logic.

 ## Prerequisites